timiskhakov/timiskhakov.github.io/_posts/2022-04-29-programming-guitar-music.md

 }
 ```

 This is just one example of how we could generate a sound wave in Go, but it will do.
 First, we set the `size`, or the number of samples in our wave, using `duration` in seconds and `SampleRate`.
-Then we create our output array of samples.
+Then we create our output slice of samples.
 Finally, we use the formula to compute each sample.

 We will come to the method that records sound a bit later.
 For now, let's just pass to the function 329.63 Hz as `frequency` (that's the frequency of the E4 note, the first string on a guitar), and 4 seconds as `duration`, and see — or rather hear — what we get: